Need to scratch that musical Itch?

 SPACER VS SPATCHER

 I originally created a Trackspacer preset within a single instance of Patcher with only 7 bands of detection, this beta version takes the concept further combining 12 into one super patch, so my preset is inherently 12 Trackspacers in one, represented via 12 Patchers within one main Patcher Inception style.
-Each one tuned to the different note frequencies of an octave over the span of a 7 octave range.
+Each one tuned to the different note frequencies over the span of 9 octaves

 The reason I wanted to add the twist of detecting bands based on note pitch was to fundamentally add a little more musical context to the end result.